isabelan2019/cse330-module5-calendar/README.md

 # CSE330
+Student IDs
-Isabel An: 456827
+456827

-Claire Irawan: 456941
+456941

 Link: http://ec2-18-188-149-204.us-east-2.compute.amazonaws.com/~isabel.an/module5_group/main.html

-Login Info:
+Login Info
--Username: test Password:1
+Username: test
+Password: 1

--Username: test2 Password:2
+Username: test2
+Password: 2

--Username: test3 Password:3
+Username: test3
+Password: 3

 Creative Portion

 1. Create group events.
 Users are able to invite other registered users to their events.
 Invited users cannot be invited again.
 Group events can be edited by any user invited to the event, and the edit will change the event for all invited users.
 Group events can be deleted on individual calendars, but not everyone's calendars.
 These events can be sorted by tags.